IvanSanchez/homeassistant-freeds/README.md

 - Enable the [HACS](https://hacs.xyz/) integration in your Home Assistant instance.
 - Use the side menu to browse HACS.
 - Navigate to "Integrations", then use the overflow menu (three dots at the top-left) to add a Custom Repository.
-- Enter the URL for this repository: `https://gitlab.com/IvanSanchez/homeassistant-freeds`
+- Enter the URL `https://github.com/IvanSanchez/homeassistant-freeds`, of type "Integration"
+- You should see a new box labelled "FreeDS".
+Click on it and follow HACS' instructions to download and enable the integration.
+- Restart Home Assistant when HACS tells you to.

 #### Manual installation